Adyen/adyen-commercetools/extension/docs/Restore.md

 }
 ```

-To make payment via our integration, you need to set the `makePaymentRequest` custom field to existing commercetools payment, those steps are described already on the web components integration guide on [Step 5: Make a payment](./WebComponentsIntegrationGuide.md/#step-5-make-a-payment).
-As stated there, the original payment request payload is genarated by Adyen web components, so to make a payment with offset costs included, the merchant server needs to extend the payload with the required amount splits.
+To crate payment session via our integration, you need to set the `createSessionRequest` custom field to existing commercetools payment, those steps are described already on the web components integration guide on [Step 4.
+Create a payment session](./WebComponentsIntegrationGuide.md#step-4-create-a-payment-session).
+As stated there, the create session request payload only requires basic information like amount, currency, return URL, etc. To create a payment session with offset costs included, the merchant server needs to extend the payload with the required amount splits.